Skip to main content

 Duration:

-Now it's time to satisfy your taste buds!
-At Hebnes vingard, the former pig farmers have replaced pork with wine of all varieties.
-They happily share their experience and knowledge, and every summer they have fixed times for wine tasting.
+Now it’s time to tantalise your taste buds!
+At Hebnes vingard, the former pig farmers have swapped rearing swine and started making wine, in all kinds of varieties.
+They are happy to share their knowledge and experience, and have fixed dates for wine tasting each summer.

-The idyllic beach resort of Jelsa, with its cosy white houses and beautiful wooden church from 1647, is well known for its tasty strawberries.
-Not far away is Fuglestein Fruktgård, which produces apple cider, apple juice and apple jelly.
+The picturesque fjordside village of Jelsa, with its quaint white houses and beautiful wooden church dating from 1647, is known far and wide for its tasty strawberries.
+Not far from the village is Fuglestein Fruktgård, which produces apple cider, apple juice and apple jelly.

-When you drive back to the Norwegian Scenic Route Ryfylke (Rv 13), the farm shops are like pearls on a string.
-The first stop is the cider house Eiane Gard and close by you'll find the salmon smokehouse Mikals Laks.
-After a ferry ride across the Hjelmelandsfjord, you can visit Apal Sideri and OmCider.
-Enjoy a delicious meal consisting of local produce at Smaken av Ryfylke, before taking a break at Ryfylke Gardsysteri and Strand Gård.
+As you drive back onto Norwegian Scenic Route Ryfylke (Rv 13), you’ll see farm outlets dotted along the route.
+The first stop is the cidery Eiane Gard and then the salmon smokehouse Mikals Laks, which is right next door.
+After taking the ferry across the Hjelmelandsfjord, you can also visit Apal Sideri and OmCider.
+Enjoy a delicious meal made using local produce at Smaken av Ryfylke, before stopping at Ryfylke Gardsysteri cheesery and Strand Gård farm.
+These local producers are passionate about quality and have won a number of awards.
+The fruit farms also organise tasting tours in summer.

 6.